WE'RE HERE TO HELP.

 BT Openreach support communication suppliers like Clear Business by providing and maintaining the access network, allowing us to provide a service to you.
 BT Openreach provide this service to Clear Business, BT Retail, and other suppliers in a like for like manner.

-BT Openreach are unobtainable by end line users like you.
-By contacting Clear Business, we will liaise with BT Openreach on your behalf to resolve the issue as a matter of priority based on your selected care level in exactly the same way as any other supplier.
+As your service provider, Clear Business will liaise with BT Openreach on your behalf to resolve the issue as a matter of priority based on your selected care level in exactly the same way as any other supplier.
 The advantage of reporting your fault with Clear Business however, is that with no automated queues, you are able to come straight through to us, allowing us to log your fault with BT Openreach engineers immediately without delay.

 What is a care level?